 Only the battery, which is one the most crucial member, hopefully will not require any prior checking, because the printed rating and the charged voltage conditions should be sufficient to prove its reliability.
 It is assumed here that the condition of the battery is good and it’s relatively new and “healthy.”

-Next comes the transformer, which is another most important component of the inverter, surely needs a thorough technical assessment.
+The transformer, which is the most important component of the inverter, surely needs a thorough technical assessment.
 It may be done as follows:

 Installing the Final Inverter Set up